-GDPR Overview

-Date Version Author Change Details

-5/25/2018 1 Internal Initial

-3/20/2020 1.2 Graydon McKee/Ramesh Update to reflect

-Maturu legal changes

-3/18/2021 1.3 Gray Wolfe Update to reflect

-legal changes

-3/17/2022 1.4 Gray Wolfe/Iain Struan/ Update to reflect

-Ramesh Maturu legal changes

-3/14/2023 1.5 lain Struan/Ramesh Maturu Update to reflect

-legal changes -

-Re-write

-What is GDPR?
+GDPR Overview Document change record Date Version Author Change Details 25 May 2018 1.1 Internal Initial 20 March 2020 1.2 Graydon McKee / Ramesh Maturu Update to reflect legal changes 18 March 2021 1.3 Gray Wolfe Update to reflect legal changes 17 March 2022 1.4 Gray Wolfe / lain Struan / Ramesh Maturu Update to reflect legal changes 14 March 2023 1.5 lain Struan / Ramesh Maturu Update to reflect legal changes, re-write 22 July 2024 1.6 Joel Lawhon Style and layout What is GDPR?

 The GDPR is a European Union ("EU") regulation that imposes obligations on companies that collect, store, or process the personal data of EU residents.
-Any company that holds personal data of EU residents is covered by the GDPR, regardless of the company's physical location.
-At Pyramid Consulting, Inc., we are a firm supporter of the strong data privacy and security principles the GDPR highlights, and we comply with applicable GDPR regulations.
+Any organization that holds the personal data of EU residents is covered by the GDPR, regardless of the organization's physical location.
+At Pyramid Consulting, Inc. we are a firm supporter of the strong data privacy and security principles the GDPR highlights, and we comply with applicable GDPR regulations.
 What is personal data?

 The definition of "personal data" under the GDPR is broad and effectively covers any information that may identify an individual.

-Pyramid Consulting, Inc.'s Commitment: What are we doing to protect you?
+Pyramid Consulting, Inc.'s commitment: what are we doing to protect you?
 We take our data privacy and protection responsibilities very seriously and are committed to ensuring the security and protection of the personal data that we process or control to provide a compliant and consistent approach to data protection.
 As such, to achieve compliance with the GDPR, we have amended our existing policies and procedures and implemented additional processes.
-These changes are in areas including, but are not limited to, data processing, information security, data transfer, third party processors, data protection, and breach notification.
-We have amended our privacy notice and require all Pyramid Consulting, Inc. employees who touch or manage personal data to complete additional data privacy and security training that is GDPR-focused.
-We also have implemented appropriate technical and security processes to ensure that we comply with our GDPR obligations.
+These changes are in areas including, but are not limited to, data processing, information security, data transfer, third-party processors, data protection, and breach notification.
+We have amended our privacy notice and require all Pyramid Consulting,

+Inc. employees who touch or manage personal data to complete additional data privacy and security training that is GDPR-focused.
+We also have implemented appropriate technical and security processes to ensure that we comply with our GDPR obligation.
 What are your rights?

-Your rights under the GDPR include the right to see a copy of any information we hold about you, and the right to request that such information be fully deleted from our systems (although we may be required to keep some records to ensure that you are not contacted in the future or to comply with our HR and Legal obligations).
+Your rights under the GDPR include the right to see a copy of any information we hold about you, and the right to request that such information be fully deleted from our systems (although we may be required to keep some records to ensure that you are not contacted in the future or to comply with our HR and legal obligations).
 How can you contact us about GDPR-related questions?